ahmadk953/Poixpixel-Custom/README.md

 ### Where to download

-Head over to the [GitHub releases page](https://github.com/ahmadk953/Poixpixel-Custom/releases) and download the latest version
+Head over to the [GitHub releases page](https://github.com/ahmadk953/Poixpixel-Custom/releases) and download the latest version.
+Pre-made devlopment builds are not yet available.
+To compile and run development builds yourself, please see [the wiki](https://github.com/ahmadk953/Poixpixel-Custom/wiki).

 ### How to add to your server